-- 8.7 The Customer Services Strategy includes a target of increasing the number of people using online services.
-This was monitored by a performance indicator within Streetscene and City Services which was classed as 'Green Good' for 2017/18. - 8.8 And where things are not working as well, the Cabinet recognised the shared role of Cabinet Members, Members and Officers in performance against Improvement targets.
+- 8.6 The Customer Services Strategy includes a target of increasing the number of people using online services.
+This was monitored by a performance indicator within Streetscene and City Services which was classed as 'Green Good' for 2017/18. - 8.7 And where things are not working as well, the Cabinet recognised the shared role of Cabinet Members, Members and Officers in performance against Improvement targets.
 The Cabinet also recognised the role of scrutiny in looking at any systematic failures.
 Newport is learning from its mistakes.
-The implementation of action plans continued across the board with the Corporate Assessment, Improvement Plan, Estyn Inspections, service plans and internal audit reports.
+The implementation of action plans continued across the board with the Corporate Assessment, Improvement Plan, Estyn Inspections, service plans and internal audit reports, along with findings from external audit.